kevin01523/WSA-MagiskDelta/docs/README.md

         3. Input `PowerShell.exe -ExecutionPolicy Bypass -File .\Install.ps1` and press `Enter`.
         4. The script will run and WSA will be installed.
         5. If this workaround does not work, your PC is not supported for WSA.
-13. Magisk/Play Store will be launched.
+13. Magisk Delta/Play Store will be launched.
 Enjoy by installing LSPosed-Zygisk with Zygisk enabled or Riru and LSPosed-Riru.

 ---